gormonn/gormonn/README.md

 # Mentions of works
 <details>
-  <summary>warface.lol</summary>

-  Warface.lol - This is my third project after renovating second one "uzerbar.ru".
+  <summary>Warface.lol</summary>

+  This project was one of my early works that gained popularity in a particular social group.

   It was a purely client-side web application.
 I enjoyed creating it simply because it was aesthetically pleasing and one-of-a-kind.
 I aimed to make the interface closely resemble the original game's interface.

   There were several features:

   - A spinner for loot boxes (no financial investments, just for fun)
+  - Collection of player statistics
-  - Userbar generator
+  - Userbar generator with overlay options.

   In 2013, when I joined the startup CyberArenaPro, I had to abandon the project.
 As a result, only video recordings remain from the project, which were created by community members of the game.